near/docs/docs/develop/node/validator/validator-bootcamp.md

 ```
 make neard
 ```
 The binary path is `target/release/neard`.
-If cargo commmand is not found, make sure `apt install cargo`
+If cargo command is not found, make sure `apt install cargo`

 ### Initialize working directory